multirobot-use/inspection_trajectory_planning/README.md

 ```

 7. Configure and setup UAL.
-Only MAVROS needed.
+Only MAVROS needed, but is advisable to install Gazebo Light as well.
 Install dependencies

 https://github.com/grvcTeam/grvc-ual/wiki/How-to-build-and-install-grvc-ual